Learn what a Bifidobacteria can do for a healthy gut and immune system (with a focus on Bifidobacterium lactis)

 For this reason, Bifidobacteria are among the first probiotics I introduce in a gut restoration protocol.

 Of the Bifidobacteria, Bifidobacterium lactis is one of the most commonly used supplemental probiotic organisms.
 It is a subspecies of Bifidobacteria animalis, but you’ll find B. lactis on most labels.
 In research you’ll see B. animalis mentioned.
+It is included in my preferred Bifido supplement, BifidoSpectrum Probiotic by Doctor Alex Supplements.

 Benefits of B. lactis in Infancy